-As President and CEO of Envoy Air, Pedro Fábregas oversees one of the world’s largest regional airlines, with more than 17,000 employees operating approximately 1,000 daily flights to nearly 150 cities throughout the United States, Canada and Mexico.
-With more than 35 years of airline industry experience, Pedro joined American Airlines in 1983 and rose rapidly through the Customer Service and Finance ranks to become Vice President of Finance & Planning, and later President and CEO of Executive Airlines, a former wholly-owned subsidiary of AMR Corp.
+As President and CEO of Envoy Air, Pedro Fábregas oversees one of the world’s largest regional airlines, with more than 18,000 employees operating approximately 800 daily flights to 160 cities throughout the United States, Canada and Mexico, the Caribbean and The Bahamas.
+Pedro joined American Airlines in 1983 and rose rapidly through the Customer Service, Operations and Finance ranks to become Vice President of Finance & Planning, and later President and CEO of Executive Airlines, a former wholly-owned subsidiary of AMR Corp.

 Hispanic Business Magazine selected Fábregas to their 2013 “Corporate Elite” list that includes the 25 most influential, engaged and dynamic Hispanic business leaders in America.
-For four consecutive years, he has been recognized by D CEO magazine as one of the Dallas 500 most powerful business leaders in the Dallas/Fort Worth area.
+For eight consecutive years, he has been recognized by D CEO magazine as one of the Dallas 500 most powerful business leaders in the Dallas/Fort Worth area.
 He was also named one of the Most Admired CEOs in North Texas by the Dallas Business Journal and was also awarded with the Reader’s Choice Award.

 Dee Temples is responsible for Envoy Air’s Line & Base Maintenance, Technical Services, Flight Operations and System Operations Control.
-A 19-year employee of Envoy Air and Trans World Airlines, Inc., Temples previously served as Vice President of Planning & Treasury for Envoy from 2011 until 2013.
+A veteran of both Trans World Airlines, Inc. and Envoy, Temples previously served as Vice President of Planning & Treasury for Envoy from 2011 until 2013.
 Prior to that, he led Envoy’s Financial Planning & Analysis teams.

 Dee joined TWA in 1998 and served in a variety of roles there involving diverse areas of the company, including engine overhaul processes, aircraft modifications, sales strategies, fleet planning, flight profitability, and the introduction of regional jet flying at Trans World Express.